01xJoao/Bomber-nodejs/README.md

 1 - On console/terminal start the node typing "node conta.js".

-2 - Open the browser and enter the follow adress to initialize the public panel: "http://localhost:3000/Principal.html".
+2 - Open the browser and enter the adress to initialize the public panel: "http://localhost:3000/Principal.html".

 3 - On your phone open the browser and enter the IP of your computer.
 (For the Player Controller)